gogoout/nativescript-plugin-badge/README.md

 ## <a name='TLDR'></a>TL;DR
 The NativeScript plugin seed is built to be used as a starting point by NativeScript plugin developers.
 To bootstrap your plugin development execute the following:

-1. `git clone https://github.com/NativeScript/nativescript-plugin-seed nativescript-yourplugin` where `nativescript--yourplugin` is the name of your plugin.
+1. `git clone https://github.com/NativeScript/nativescript-plugin-seed nativescript-yourplugin` where `nativescript-yourplugin` is the name of your plugin.
 2. `cd nativescript-yourplugin/src`
 3. `npm run postclone`
 4. `npm run demo.ios` or `npm run demo.android` to run the demo.